sjconst/attack-game/README.md

 # Stephanie's attack game

+This JavaScrript game uses logic and sequencing.
 Pick a character and then try to fight off the others!
 Watch out for your health points, or the game is over.

 ![attackGame](https://user-images.githubusercontent.com/42453320/65470847-c0b6c000-de21-11e9-88c9-3d80dedcb70d.JPG)